CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Pulverizer.md

 ```
 #### Remove Catalyst

-The following script will remove Flint as a Smelter Catalyst.
+The following script will remove Flint as a Pulverizer Catalyst.

 ```zenscript
 //<recipetype:thermal:pulverizer_catalyst>.removeCatalyst(IItemStack input);